Last Updated: January 2019

 Right to rectification

-You have the right to have any inaccurate Personal Data about you rectified and to have any incomplete Personal Information about you completed.
+You have the right to have any inaccurate Personal Data about you rectified and to have any incomplete Personal Data about you completed.
 You may also request that we restrict the processing of that information.

 Right to erasure (right to be ‘forgotten’)